mihirchronicles/mihirchronicles.github.io/content/bookshelf/outsiders.md

     - General Cinema, Dick Smith
     - Berkshire Hathaway, Warren Buffet
 - Capital allocation is “the process of deciding how to deploy the firm’s resources to earn the best possible return for shareholders.”
 - Outsiders are foxes, not hedgehogs.
 Isaiah Berlin, in a famous essay about Leo Tolstoy, introduced the instructive contrast between the “fox,” who knows many things, and the “hedgehog,” who knows one thing but knows it very well.
-Most CEOs are hedgehogsß—they grow up in an industry and by the time they are tapped for the top role, have come to know it thoroughly.
+Most CEOs are hedgehogsß-they grow up in an industry and by the time they are tapped for the top role, have come to know it thoroughly.
 There are many positive attributes associated with hedgehogness, including expertise, specialization, and focus.
 Foxes, however, also have many attractive qualities, including an ability to make connections across fields and to innovate, and the CEOs in this book were definite foxes.
 They had familiarity with other companies and industries and disciplines, and this ranginess translated into new perspectives, which in turn helped them to develop new approaches that eventually translated into exceptional results.
 - All 8 CEOs mentioned in the book were unconventional in their own rights.
 Why?
     - Capital allocation is a CEO’s most important job.
     - What counts in the long run is the increase in per share value, not overall growth or size.